LimeBlast/Efficent-Rails-DevOps/README.md

 ## Get up and running

-- Clone the repo and change into the directory.
+- Clone the repo and change into the directory
-- Run `vagrant up` to start the VM.
+- Run `vagrant up` to start the VM
-- Start the playbook with `ansible-playbook -i inventories/staging site.yml --ask-vault-pass`.
+- Start the playbook with `ansible-playbook -i inventories/staging site.yml --ask-vault-pass`
     - to run an individual tags, use  `ansible-playbook -i inventories/staging --tags TAG_NAMES_HERE site.yml --ask-vault-pass`
 - Update the yum packages using `ssh root@192.168.1.100 "yum -y update"`
-- `ssh root@192.168.1.100 "touch /.autorelabel && reboot"` will relabel our filesystem (which only needs to happen once).
+- `ssh root@192.168.1.100 "touch /.autorelabel && reboot"` will relabel our filesystem (which only needs to happen once)

 ## IMPORTANT